Vexed01/Vex-Cogs/README.md

 ### Contributing

 PRs are welcome!
-This repo is formatted with Black, line length 120.
-These are also ran in the workflow: ``isort --line-length 120 --trailing-comma .`` and ``flake8 --ignore E501,F401,W503``
+This repo is formatted with Black, line length 99.
+There are also some other checks on PRs - see the CONTRIBUTING.md file.

 ### Credits